micycle1/PeasyGradients/README.md

 * To use PeasyGradients in a Java IDE, simply download the most recent .jar from [releases](https://github.com/micycle1/PeasyGradients/releases/) and include it in your project's classpath.

 * To use it in the Processing IDE (for it to appear in the contribution manager), download the .jar as above and then see [this](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).
+Alternatively, you can drag-and-drop the .jar onto your sketch.

 ## Gradients